Empower Surrey Parent Workshops

 Learn how to keep kids out of gang life by empowering action and reducing risk.

 Gangs target youth as young as 10 years old from various backgrounds.
 Most parents are shocked to learn their children are at-risk or involved.
-Getting informed early and starting the conversation at a young age is key to building resiliency to the allure of gang life.
+Getting informed early and starting the conversations at a young age is key to building resiliency to the appeal of gang life.

-The free Empower Surrey workshops will provide parents, caregivers and trusted adults with localized knowledge, tips and tools to minimize risk and build in protective factors.
+The Empower Surrey workshops will provide parents, caregivers and trusted adults with localized knowledge, tips, tools and information to help parents minimize risk of gang involvement and better understand the challenges our children and youth face today.

-Back by popular demand, in this powerful workshop facilitated by City of Surrey Community Safety Section and supported by Combined Forces Special Enforcement Unit (CFSEU), Surrey School District 36, and Surrey Anti-Gang Family Empowerment (SAFE) Program clinical counsellors, learn:
+In this powerful workshop facilitated by City of Surrey's Community Safety Section and supported by Combined Forces Special Enforcement Unit (CFSEU), and Surrey Anti-Gang Family Empowerment (SAFE) Program clinical counsellors, learn:

-- How to recognize and address risk factors
+- How to recognize and address warning signs for gang involvement

 - How to recognize youth slang that may indicate potential for risk

-- The difficulties Surrey youth face at school and in the community; told by youth
+- Difficulties Surrey youth face at school and in the community; told by youth

 - Preventative measures, including: